tdtin95/smartchoice/README.md

 We can use Kubernetes to replace registry service to discover mircroservices, then bottle neck at registry service will be solved.
 Kubernetes is perfect choice to manage container, deployments or CI/CD integrations.

 ## Authentication adapter service
-We need to make the set up of authentication server automatic and flexible, and well support for CI/CD pipline.
+We need to make the set up of authentication server automatic and flexible, and well-support for CI/CD pipline, when you want to bootstrap our application.
 An adapter service to use authencation service API to support configuring security is also a need in microservices system.